Bound to Life

 When we finish, we unlock arms and face each other.

-With smiles that reach out from this platform, and shine across the island.
+We stand two feet apart, eyes locked into each other, with smiles that reach out from this platform, and shine across the island.

 We hold hands and recite the bond promise again.